haesleinhuepf/BioImageAnalysisNotebooks/docs/01_introduction/hardware.md

   <p><em>Architecture of Apple Silcon M1 SoC</em></p>
 </div>

-Modern days computer CPUs are more lean to a System-on-a-Chip (SoC) then integrates all major components of a computing device including CPU, GPU, NPU and RAM.
+Modern days computer CPUs are more lean to a System-on-a-Chip (SoC) that integrates all major components of a computing device including CPU, GPU, NPU and RAM.
 The physically compactness brings shorter communication route among each computing units, hence facilitate computing performance.

 However the SoCs may still classified by the CPUs instruction sets, mainly x86 and ARM.
 Python libraries natively built on one of the architecture may not be directly runnable on the other, unless with OS layer translation or code compilation from source. i.e. Legacy x86 Python libraries may not be runnable on ARM computers.
 For power performance reason we see chipset manufacturers are releasing new SoCs in ARM architecture, yet most of the existing bioimage analysis software are pre-compiled in x86.
 With the effort of Apple Rosetta 2, the issue is more relieved yet not 100% compatible.
 So bare in mind in choosing the adequate CPU for your analysis work.